sfletc/dsRNAmax/README.md

-# dsRNAd: a multi-target double-stranded RNA design package for enhanced crop protection
+# dsRNAmax: a multi-target double-stranded RNA design package for enhanced crop protection

 Crop protection increasingly relies on sustainable approaches that do not adversely impact the environment or human health.
 RNA interference (RNAi) is being used via application or expression of double-stranded RNA (dsRNA) to target viral, fungal and insect pests and pathogens.

-dsRNAd (dsRNA designer) is a software package using a biologically relevant kmer based approach for multi-target dsRNA design while mitigating unintended impacts to beneficial organisms.
+dsRNAmax (dsRNAmaximizer) is a software package using a biologically relevant kmer based approach for multi-target dsRNA design while mitigating unintended impacts to beneficial organisms.
 Where a specific target is considered a priority, the design algorithm can be biased toward that target.
 Output sense arm sequences can be synthesised as dsRNAs, with their efficacy and ability to mitigate off-target impacts determined experimentally.

 ![Alt text](./bioinf_github.jpg "dsRNA design")